-Stem cells can be harvested long after death: studyJune 12th, 2012 in Medical research /
+Stem cells can be harvested long after death: studyJune 12, 2012 in Medicine & Health / Medical research

 Some stem cells can lay dormant for more than two weeks in a dead person and then be revived to divide into new, functioning cells, scientists in France said Tuesday.

 The research, published in the journal Nature Communications, unlocks further knowledge about the versatility of these cells, touted as a future source to replenish damaged tissue.

 "Remarkably, skeletal muscle stem cells can survive for 17 days in humans and 16 days in mice, post mortem well beyond the 1-2 days currently thought," they said in a statement.